juveiz/Padsof/Entrega3.2/README.txt

   because a host user isn't banned when his card is wrong
 - Everything an user do will be saved if he logs out.
 If not, the user will lose all the things
+- In the main file you will found the admin user (1234) and the admin password (1234).
+By default, a GuestHost user is written in the login menu.
+The other users are in the clients example